 Financial counseling to help with insurance or other money issues

-Opportunities to participate in Temple research clinical trials
+Opportunities to participate in research and clinical trials

 Interpreters for non-English speaking patients